-Would the project: Potentially Significant Impact Less Than Significant Impact with Mitigation Incorporated Less Than Significant Impact a) Cause a substantial adverse change in the significance of a historical resource pursuant to § 15064.5? b) Cause a substantial adverse change in the significance of an archaeological resource pursuant to § 15064.5? \boxtimes c) Disturb any human remains, including those interred outside of dedicated cemeteries? \boxtimes a) Would the project cause a substantial adverse change in the significance of a historical resource pursuant to § 15064.5?
+Potentially Significant Impact Less Than Significant Impact with Mitigation Incorporated Less Than Significant Impact No Impact Would the project: a) Cause a substantial adverse change in the significance of a historical resource pursuant to § 15064.5? \boxtimes b) Cause a substantial adverse change in the significance of an archaeological resource pursuant to § 15064.5? \boxtimes c) Disturb any human remains, including those interred outside of dedicated cemeteries? \boxtimes a) Would the project cause a substantial adverse change in the significance of a historical resource pursuant to § 15064.5?